Call us +61 438 992 325

 What is Wildlife Asia doing?

-Through our partner, the Asian Rhino Project (ARP), we have provided significant funding to Asian rhino conservation programs since 2003 including operation of the Sumatran Rhino Sanctuary, Rhino Protection Units in Java and Sumatra, camera trap surveys, rescue of isolated rhinos, conservation medicine programs, and community education programs in India and Indonesia.
+Wildlife Asia has provided significant funding to Asian rhino conservation programs since 2003 (through our predecessor the Asian Rhino Project) including operation of the Sumatran Rhino Sanctuary, Rhino Protection Units in Java and Sumatra, camera trap surveys, rescue of isolated rhinos, conservation medicine programs, and community education programs in India and Indonesia.

-In collaboration with Yayasan Badak Indonesia and the International Rhino Foundation, our ongoing support for the operation of rhino protection units, equipment supplies for rangers and the professional development of key leaders in rhino conservation reinforces our focal effort to preserve this species in the Leuser Ecosystem.
+In collaboration with Forum Konservasi Leuser (FKL), our ongoing support for the operation of rhino protection units, reforestation, community development and the professional development of key leaders in rhino conservation reinforces our focal effort to preserve this species in the Leuser Ecosystem.

-We are also actively involved with the IUCN Species Specialist Group, the International Rhino Foundation, Yayasan Badak Indonesia as well as many smaller range-state NGOs and boards.
-Wildlife Asia works together with these organizations, local governments and communities to achieve positive rhino conservation outcomes.
+We are also involved with the IUCN Species Specialist Group and Wildlife Asia works together with local organizations, governments and communities to achieve positive rhino conservation outcomes.